Infocyte/extension-docs/README.md

 other types of scripts like Powershell, Python or Bash depending on availability of the relevant interpreter on the host.

-There are currently two types of extensions supported: Collection & Action.
+There are currently two types of extensions supported: Collection & Response.

 ##### Collection
 Collection extensions extend what is collected or inspected at scan time.
 This